When there is a great dream, you must catch it—Larry PageThe history of google

 Google Notebook is a service that allows users to conveniently store and organize data collected from the Internet, and use its sharing function to allow users to make their notes open to others for viewing.

-July 13, 2004, Google took over Picasa development company software, Picasa software can manage share digital images.
+On July 13, 2004, Google took over Picasa development company software, Picasa software can manage and share digital images.
 Picasa is also integrated into Google’s Blogger.
 It is free and provides full support for the Chinese.

 It is an open-source web browser developed by Google.